adblockplus/libadblockplus-android/README.md

     ./gradlew assemble

-This will generate *.aar in the 'libadblockplus-android-settings/build/outputs/aar' directory.
+This will generate *.aar in the 'adblock-android-settings/build/outputs/aar' directory.

 ## WebView

 An Android library that provides a WebView component with Adblock Plus integrated.
-You can find it in the 'libadblockplus-android-webview' directory.
+You can find it in the 'adblock-android-webview' directory.

 `AdblockWebView` class provides built-in ad blocking (both resource loading filtering and element hiding) and inherits from Android